-The staff structure of the practice comprises of a practice manager, six dentists, a hygienist, five dental nurses and two receptionists.
-The practice was open Monday to Thursday from 8am-7pm, Friday from 8am-3.30pm and Saturdays from 9am-2pm.
+The staff structure of the practice comprises of two providers, five dentists, a practice manager, area manager, four qualified dental nurses, two trainee dental nurses and two receptionists.
+The practice was open Mondays from 9am-8pm, Tuesday to Friday from 9am-6pm and Saturdays from 9am-1pm.